 Teamwork: Trello might be the preferred task management tool of many creative professionals, but we personally love Teamwork for staying in control of our businesses.
 It has features others miss – such as the ability to make tasks repeatable.
 And the integrated calendar helps too.

 Email can be the bain of our lives.
 Distracting, time-wasting and often the thing we dread when we return to our desks.
 But it doesn't have to be this way.
 Keeping control of your messages is just a click away.
 Try the following tricks and tips to spring clean your inbox:

 Reduce your subscriptions: Use super helpful tools such as Unsubscriber or Unroll.me to see what you're subscribed to and quickly get rid of what you don't want to receive anymore.
 This particular solution hooks up to Gmail, Yahoo, Outlook and AOL.
 And then, if you wish to, Unroll.me lets you "rollup" what you do want to keep in one daily email.

 Automate whatever you can: If you're using Gmail, did you know you can create "canned responses" to send scripted replies to certain people?
 And that you can set this up to reply automatically via Gmail's "Filters & Blocked Addresses" tab under Settings?
 I find this handy for when someone emails Creative Boom to ask about how to get featured.
 It means I'm not writing the same email over and over again.

 Free up storage where possible: With email services like Gmail you'll only get a certain amount of storage, so spring clean your account regularly by deleting old attachments.
-Click on the dropdown arrow to the right of the search box at the top of your screen and tick the box next to "Has attachment" and then add a figure next to "Size greater than" such as 20MB.
-This will give you a list of old emails that could be eating up valuable space.
-You can also select date range too, so you only see archived emails from a certain timeframe.
+Click on the dropdown arrow to the right of the search box at the top of your screen and tick the box next to "Has attachment".
+Then add a figure next to "Size greater than", such as 20MB.
+It will give you a list of old emails that could be eating up valuable space.
+You can also select date range too, so you only see archived emails from a specific timeframe.